mike84265/mike84265.github.io/research/delay_calculator.md

 # Background and Design Consideration
 ## The need for a fast delay estimation tool
-As reinforcement-learning-based method becoming more and more popular, the need for a fast scoring method emerges.
+As reinforcement-learning-based methods become more and more popular, the need for a fast scoring method emerges.
 The time required for evaluating a circuit is directly related to the efficiency of the RL agent.

 ## Scope of this work